 NLF: Boards must ensure that a request for a wage record correction is expedited if the individual’s wage record is urgently needed (for example, to prevent eviction or qualify for public assistance medical treatment).
-Workforce Solutions Office staff must indicate the urgency of the wage record correction in the encrypted e-mail so that TWC Tax department staff will return the notification to Workforce Solutions Office staff as soon as the correction is made.
+Workforce Solutions Office staff must indicate the urgency of the wage record correction in the encrypted email and the Additional Information section of the TWC Wage Change Request Form so that TWC Tax department staff will return the notification to Workforce Solutions Office staff as soon as the correction is made.
 The individual must be notified as soon as the correction is made and be provided a copy of the corrected wage record.

-NLF: Boards must be aware of the following information related to the TWC Tax department’s process for correcting wage record anomalies:

-The identified wages will be removed by changing the SSN for the incorrect wages to a “pseudo SSN” based on the account number.
+NLF: Boards must be aware that TWC Tax department staff will remove the identified wages by changing the SSN for the incorrect wages to a “pseudo SSN” based on the account number.

-A “zero wage” entry will replace a wage record anomaly.
-Zero wage listings mean that wage records have previously been removed from the requested SSN file.

-Zero wage entries will remain on the requested SSN file.
-The most common reason for a zero wage entry is employer clerical error.
-Zero wage entries provide a historical record of changes to wage data made by TWC Tax department staff.
+NLF: Boards must be aware that “zero wage” entries will not be removed from the wage record.
+A zero-wage listing indicates that wages have previously been removed from the requested SSN.
+The most common reason for a zero-wage listing is employer clerical error.
+Zero-wage entries will not be removed from the wage record because they provide the TWC Tax department with a historical record of changes to wage data.

-Wage record information can only be corrected during the three years that begin on the posting date in the TWC mainframe system.

 INQUIRIES: